At a Glance

 Students interested in APU's worship leader training are encouraged to speak with a School of Music faculty or staff member.
-Pursuit of this degree should be declared as soon as possible through One Stop: Undergraduate Registrar in order to begin academic planning.
+Pursuit of this degree should be declared as soon as possible through One Stop: Undergraduate Enrollment Services Center in order to begin academic planning.

 - Small classes that facilitate greater student access to professors